-3.2 Deep technical expertise and knowledge

-Access to specialist networks

-Specialist expertise is an increasingly important part of the modern audit.
-KPMG in Central Asia engagement teams have access to a network of KPMG specialists - either within their firm or in other KPMG firms.
+3.2.
+Deep technical expertise and knowledge3.2.1.
+Access to specialist networks access to a network of KPMG specialists - either within their firm or in other KPMG firms.
 These specialists receive the training they need to ensure they have the competencies, capabilities and objectivity to appropriately fulfil their role on our audits.
 They also receive a global annual update on global quality performance issues.